syntasso/kratix-docs/docs/main/05-reference/04-multicluster-management.md

 *[WCRs]: Worker Cluster Resources

-One of the most powerful Kratix features is the ability Platform teams have to fully control scheduling of work across Kubernetes Cluster.
-Scheduling happens in two stages:
+One of the most powerful Kratix features is the ability Platform teams have to fully control the scheduling of work across Kubernetes Cluster, i.e., to determine in which cluster a certain workload should be deployed to.

+In Kratix, scheduling happens in two stages:

 1. Determining which Promises are installed in which Clusters ([Scheduling Promises](#promises))